PedroCPereiraDev/VY_PubSub_API/README.md

 ### Building and Running
 Once you have all the dependencies working as expected, you may build and run the application.

-Assuming all went well and that the code compiled without problems you should now be presented with a window with 2 buttons, one that allows you to spin up an instance of a subscriber (Invoice Viewer) and other that allows you to spin up an instance of a publisher (Invoice Reporter).
+Assuming all went well and that the code compiled without problems you should now be presented with a web page with 2 buttons, one that allows you to spin up a tabbed instance of a subscriber (Invoice Viewer) and other that allows you to spin up a tabbed instance of a publisher (Invoice Reporter).

 You main spin up as many instances as you desire.
 On the publishers, you will be able to insert a Invoice Number and Total Value, which the software will validate before fowarding the data to the subscribers.
-The subscribers will then receive the manipulated data and present it in a simple table.

 The subscribers will then receive the manipulated data sent by the publishers and present it in a simple table.

-Another action you can do is press the DISCONNECT button on the subscribers, which will unsubscribe that instance from receiving further data from the publisher.
+Another action you can do is press the UNSUBSCRIBE button on the subscribers, which will unsubscribe that instance from receiving further data from the publisher.
 However, all other subscribers should continue to receive events.

+You are also presented controls to connect to the WebSocket server and disconnect at will.

 ## Considerations
-Before taking on this assignment, I used this pattern professionaly when dealing with solutions that required/used, for exemple, SignalR or other similar frameworks, but had never actually created an application of this sort in pure C# code.
+Before taking on this assignment, I used this pattern professionaly when dealing with solutions that required/used, for example, SignalR or other similar frameworks, but had never actually created an application of this sort in pure C# code.
 Having completed this exercise, I believe it was a good experience and it let me brush up on the concepts of delegates, which is something I have only used very little and once in a while.

 At first, I thought of doing several different implementations, but while developing the application I came to realize I was over-complicating something that was simple and running away from the intended focus of the exercise.